-Knowledge Base

-At the end of an intern's training in psychotherapy, case management, interventions, assessment, and diagnosis, an intern will have acquired a rudimentary understanding of the following information:

-5. The basic psychodynamic (or list the applicable primary management, Supportive, or treatment modality of CBT, DBT, Case ) developmental theories and their

-implications for clinical practice. /
+Knowledge Base At the end of an intern's training in psychotherapy, case management, interventions, assessment, and diagnosis, an intern will have acquired a rudimentary understanding of the following information: 5.
+The basic psychodynamic (or list the applicable primary treatment modality of CBT, DBT, Case management, Supportive, or) developmental theories and their implications for clinical practice.
+OT 1 2 3 4 5 N/A Please list treatment modality used 6.
+Mental functioning as it relates to modern neuroscience and psychotherapy practice.
+OT 1 2 3 4 5 N/A

-OT OT

-1

-2

-3

-4

-5

-N/A

-Please list treatment modality used

-6. Mental functioning as it relates to modern neuroscience a and psychotherapy practice.

-OT OT

-1

-2

-3

-4

-5

-N/A

 7. Transference, resistance, and countertransference.

-OT
+ОТ

-1
+□ 1

 2

-3
+☐ 3

-4

-5

-N/A
+□ N/A

 8. Suitability for psychodynamic (or select the applicable treatment modality of CBT, DBT, Case management, Supportive, or) psychotherapy, family therapy.

-OT 1 2 3 4 5 N/A
+ОТ

+☐ 3

+□ N/A

 9. Basic components of personality structure (ego, superego).

-OT
+ОТ

-1
+☐ 1

 2

-3
+☐ 3

-4

-5

-N/A
+□ N/A

 10. The hierarchy of defense mechanisms (primitive, higher order).

 ОТ

-1
+□ 1

 2

 3

-4

 5

-N/A
+□ N/A

-11. The difference between neurotic and borderline levels of ego organization. \Box
+11. The difference between neurotic and borderline levels of ego organization.

-3 4

-□ 4 □ 5

-5

-12. Mentalization/reflective functions.

 ОТ

-1

-2

 3

-4

-5
+□ N/A

+12. Mentalization/reflective functions.

+OT

+2 3

-N/A
+□ N/A